 Ghirardelli Square is about the chocolate, ice cream, and the recognizable Ghirardelli sign.
 You can make this a quick visit or stick around to line up for ice cream and chocolate for the experience.

 When we went, we waited in line with not only visitors but also locals, telling us it was the best ice cream around. if it’s a cold day, look for hot chocolate.
 If it’s nice, definitely splurge on a sundae.

-You can’t actually walk on the crooked street – for safety reasons.
-But there are pedestrian stairs at either side of the crooked street where you can walk up and down.
+You can’t walk on the crooked street – for safety reasons.
+But there are pedestrian stairs on either side of the crooked street where you can walk up and down.

-- Walk – if you feel like your calbes can handle it, you can walk to Lombard St from Fisherman’s Wharf.
+- Walk – if you feel like your calves can handle it, you can walk to Lombard St from Fisherman’s Wharf.